 Induction for all students takes place in Term 6 and often starts earlier in the year for students with additional needs.
-The SENDCO will liaise with feeder Primary Schools to co-ordinate these additional visits and discuss the provision required at Secondary School.
+The SENDCo and Deputy SENDCo will liaise with feeder Primary Schools to co-ordinate these additional visits and discuss the provision required at Secondary School.
 Planning for transition of pupils with SEND begins as soon as Sheldon is the named provider.
-It is also common practice for a member of the Learning Support Faculty to attend the Annual Reviews of Year 6 Pupils with an EHC Plan.
+It is also common practice for the SENDCo or Deputy SENDCo to attend the Annual Reviews of Year 6 Pupils with an EHC Plan.